MOST PEOPLE ARE ABLE TO USE THEIR CAC WITH WINDOWS 10

 Finding 1: You upgraded from Windows 7 or 8.1 and were using your CAC with little to no problems, and now you can't access CAC enabled sites.
 Keep reading for ideas to try:

-Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo [in the lower left corner of your desktop], select Programs and Features, find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
-It may work now.
-If not, try next Solution.
+Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo "4 squares" [in the lower left corner of your desktop], select Programs and Features (now called Apps and Features), find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
+It may work, if it doesn't, try next Solution.
 Dual persona (PIV) users might be able to access their email using the built in Smart Card Ability, your results may vary, if it doesn't read your PIV, you will need to follow Finding 1, Solutions 2 or 3 below.

-Finding 1, Solution2 (Smart Card Manager (SCM)): If your system doesn't allow you to access some (or all) CAC websites, download Smart Card Manager [Alternate download link Select: Smart_Card_Manager-1.0.1-6-2.exe ]
+Finding 1, Solution3 (Smart Card Manager (SCM)): If your system doesn't allow you to access some (or all) CAC websites, download Smart Card Manager [Alternate download link Select: Smart_Card_Manager-1.0.1-6-2.exe ]

 NOTE: Smart Card Manager WILL read the PIV cert on Windows 10 (as long as it has already been activated), and has been reported to stop the annoying constant PIN prompts some people get using the built in Smart card ability.